JimFawkes/tweetpipe/README.md

  - Persist the data.

- - Check your code into Github and sent the link before you come onside
+ - Check your code into Github and send the link before you come onside

 **Bonus:**
  - use an ORM